Ceelog/phpdoc-zh/src/ref/ps.md

 class="function">ps\_begin\_page</span>.
-Ending a page will leave the current drawing context, which e.g. requires to reload fonts if they were loading within the page, and to set many other drawing parameters like the line width, or color..
+Ending a page will leave the current drawing context, which e.g. requires to reload fonts if they were loading within the page, and to set many other drawing parameters like the line width, or color.

 ### 参数